 1. A completed University Application for Admission accompanied by a nonrefundable application fee.
 2. Official transcripts for all undergraduate work 3.
 Any additional program admission requirements established by the applicant's desired program or field of study.
+4. Student must meet essential functions for the field and submit and attestation regarding this prior to beginning the first semester in the program.

 Applicants must meet all University and program due dates for submission in order to receive full consideration for admission.
 Once an applicant has submitted the required credentials, a decision regarding admission or denial of admission of the student to the University will be made in a timely manner.
-The student must have an associate's degree in clinical or medical laboratory science for admission.
+The student must have an associate's degree in clinical or medical laboratory science for admission or equivalent military medical laboratory education with clinical training as outlined under program-specific requirements.
 Transfer credit is granted according to the policy outlined in the University catalog.

 To complete the program the student must complete the 40 hours of core CLS courses and meet ETBU general education requirements.
-This program will have rolling admission since the core clinical laboratory has no prerequisites other than College Chemistry and Microbiology.
-The courses can be taken in any order (except MDLS 4212 which must be taken the last two semesters of the program).
+The courses can be taken in any order except for MDLS 4212, which must be taken the last two semesters of the program, and MDLS 4331, which cannot be taken until after psychomotor competency assessment in all areas has been successfully completed.
 Students can start in the Fall, Spring, or Summer semester.